ColumbiaPython/Syllabus/README.md

 ### You have to make the commitment in Learning, Programming and Sharing.

 ## Learning objects of this course
+Each weekly topic could be extented into a semester course.
+This course is served as an introduction to the programming world.
+I bring you to the door and tell you how to look at the road signs.
+You need to walk along the path on your own.

 1. Build up your resume with Python skills
 2. Have your individual data analytics project finished and post in student project showcase server (building in progress)
 3. Can talk about basic statistics, machine learning, natural language processing and deep learning in tech interview